MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Wait for the Docker Engine startup process to complete, and then minimize the Docker Desktop app.

-    Do not close Docker Desktop, just minimize it.
+    Do not close Docker Desktop, just minimize the running app.

 #### Task 4: Install the .NET 8 SDK